mysociety/fixmystreet/docs/README.md

 fixmystreet.org
 ===============

-The gh-pages branch is [fixmystreet.org](https://fixmystreet.org), the Jekyll-based static site running on GitHub Pages that is the documentation for setting up / running the FixMyStreet platform.
+This directory is [fixmystreet.org](https://fixmystreet.org), the Jekyll-based static site running on GitHub Pages that is the documentation for setting up / running the FixMyStreet platform.

 ## Installation